Member-owners can buy renewable energy credits to meet all or part of their electricity needs from their local

 Flat Ridge 2 wind farm features 194 1.6-megawatt turbines and sits on 66,000 acres in Barber, Harper, Kingman and Sumner counties in Kansas.
 The contracted capacity is 300 megawatts.
 Flat Ridge 2 was declared commercially operational in 2012.

 Lost Creek wind farm features 100 1.5-megawatt turbines and sits on 20,000 acres in DeKalb County, Missouri.
-The contracted capacity is 150 megawatts.
 Lost Creek was declared commercially operational in 2010 at 150 MW capacity.
 Capacity increased to 168 MW through upgrades by Pattern Energy, which bought the wind farm in 2015.

 Osage wind farm features 94 1.6-megawatt turbines and sits on 8,500 acres in Osage County, Oklahoma.
 The contracted capacity is 150 megawatts.
 Osage was declared commercially operational in 2015.

 The 235-megawatt Tenaska Clear Creek Energy Center was declared commercial May 4, 2020.
 Associated announced Feb.
 13, 2018, its signing of a long-term power purchase agreement with Tenaska to buy the energy from the wind project near Maryville in Nodaway County, northwest Missouri.
 Construction will begin in 2019 on 100 to 120 wind turbines of 2 to 3 MW each.
 Commercial operation is expected in 2020.